love chocolate fudge, and over

 Marshmallow Fudge simply involves boiling evaporated milk, butter, sugar, and

-marshmallow cream for just five minutes (a candy thermometer is not necessary) and
+marshmallow cream for just five minutes (a candy thermometer is not absolutely

-then stirring in some dark chocolate, vanilla, and chopped nuts.
-It is easy,
+necessary) and then stirring in some dark chocolate, vanilla, and chopped nuts.

-homogenized milk which has sixty percent of its water removed.
-Marshmallow Cream
+homogenized milk which has had sixty percent of its' water removed.
+Evaporated

-or Fluff is a thick, soft and fluffy, very sweet marshmallow flavored mixture
+Marshmallow Cream or Fluff is a thick, soft and fluffy, very sweet marshmallow

-that is made from corn syrup, sugar syrup, dried egg whites, and vanillin.
-It
+flavored mixture that is made from corn syrup, sugar syrup, dried egg whites,

-making, it coats the sugar crystals keeping them nice and small (preventing
+making, it coats the sugar crystals keeping them nice and small, thereby

-sugar crystallization and a grainy textured fudge) so you end up with a creamy
+preventing sugar crystallization and a grainy textured fudge.
+Also, you can use

 Place the pecans or

 until lightly brown and fragrant.
-Cool and then chop coarsely.
+Cool and then coarsely chop.

 Pour the evaporated milk, butter, sugar, salt,

-and marshmallow cream into a heavy 2 1/2 - 3 quart saucepan.
+and marshmallow cream into a heavy bottomed 2 1/2 - 3 quart saucepan.
 Place over

-medium heat and, with a wooden spoon, stir the mixture constantly until it comes
+medium to medium low heat and, with a wooden spoon or heatproof spatula, stir the mixture constantly

 to a boil.
 Adjust the heat and let this mixture boil for 5 minutes,

 stirring constantly.
-(During this time it will caramelize slightly and if
+During this time the mixture will caramelize slightly and if

 you test the mixture after 5 minutes with a candy thermometer it will read

-Carefully remove the fudge from the pan by lifting the edges of the foil.
-With a
+remove the fudge from the pan by lifting the edges of the foil.
+With a long,

-long, sharp knife cut the fudge into one inch pieces.
-Store in the refrigerator
+sharp knife cut the fudge into one inch (2.5 cm) pieces.
+Well wrapped, the fudge